GrInDmEtAl/DayzPerformanceUpgrades/README.md

 Do you think it is a joke?
 It isn't, try it out!

 Login much accelerated, because of minimizing slow running overhead from MPFramework.
-Unload server simultaneous, by avoiding the serverside processing of commands like rSay e.t.c..
+Unload server simultaneous, by avoiding the useless serverside processing of commands like rSay e.t.c..
+To accelerate other scripts in the "background" too, we simultaneously change some eventhandler defines in publicEH.sqf.

+How to install:

 In your `server_functions.sqf` file insert the following code lines below this `waituntil {!isnil "bis_fnc_init"};` :